hclifton21/hclifton21/README.md

 Passionate about using __Data Analysis to increase Educational Equity.__

-- My research interests include **Social Power & Hierarchy, Sexuality (LGBTQ2+, Women’s Issues), Discrimination/Prejudice, Diversity, & Deaf Culture**
+- My research interests include **Social Power & Hierarchy, Inclusion, Sexuality (LGBTQ2+, Women’s Issues), Accessibility, & Deaf Culture**

 - I aim to apply my computational skills to combat prejudice based on aspects of identity—such as race, ethnicity, gender, sexuality, neurodivergence, and disability status—specifically in higher education settings.